What is BRAMI?

-BRAMI Beans are commonly known by their Italian name lupini because of the large Italian American community in America.
+BRAMI is commonly known by its Italian name lupini because of the large Italian American community in America.
 The beans are part of the lupin family of legumes that are distant relatives of the peanut.
 Lupins are the only legumes that are indigenous to two separate continents (Eurasia and South America).
 Long overlooked because of their long preparation time, lupini are not only a deliciously addicting snack, they also top the chart in terms of highest protein-to-calorie ratio of any plant on earth (check it out here

 The word BRAMI comes from the Italian verb Bramare, which means ‘to passionately desire’.
 We started this company because of how passionate we are about food that’s just as great tasting as it is great for you.
 We believe in craving that’s good for you!

-Are BRAMI Beans healthy?
+Is BRAMI healthy?

 The lupini bean has been referred to as the Miracle Bean.
 Lupini beans have the highest protein-per-calorie of any plant on earth and are in the top percentile in terms of fiber-per-calorie.
 They are probiotic, easy to digest, high in minerals, low fat, low GI, and gluten, soy and cholesterol free.
 They are also very low in carbohydrates and well known as an appetite suppressant.
 And since we use only simple all-natural ingredients, BRAMI is one lean, mean, great-tasting, healthy bean.
 You can have your bean and eat it too!

-How do I eat BRAMI Beans?
+How do I eat BRAMI?

 Should I eat the shells?

-When do I eat BRAMI Beans?
+When do I eat BRAMI?

-There’s no wrong way to eat BRAMI Beans.
+There’s no wrong way to eat BRAMI.
 The shells are edible, full of flavor, and packed with fiber.
 So feel free!
 It's just a matter of preference.
 The taste of the kernel without the shell does have a distinct, nutty, almost cheesy, flavor.
 And of course it is fun to pop them out of their shells.
 For different way to eat them check this

-BRAMI Beans are great whenever you want a fresh tasting, nutritious snack that also happens to be addictively delicious.
+BRAMI is great whenever you want a fresh tasting, nutritious snack that also happens to be addictively delicious.
 Traditionally the beans are a pre-dinner snack enjoyed with a drink, just like edamame.
 But they’re great at satisfying your afternoon hunger, midnight munchies or even as a nutritious side or salad topper at meal-time..

 What's the history of the beans?